Walsall F.C.: Formation and early years (1888–1939)

 Later that year, Walsall Town Swifts played friendly matches against two founder members of the Football League; a strong Burnley side were beaten 1–0 and West Bromwich Albion were held to a 2–2 draw in front of 7,000 spectators at the Chuckery.
-Walsall's first league campaign in the Midland Association started with a 2–2 draw at home to Crewe Alexandra on 22 September 1888.
+Walsall's first league campaign in the Midland Association started with a 2–2 draw at home to Bromley on 22 September 1888.
 They went on to finish in 3rd place in the league.

 The club were first admitted to the Football League in 1892, as founder members of the new Second Division.
 They moved to the West Bromwich Road ground in 1893 after complaints from local residents about them playing at the Chuckery.
 After finishing 14th out of 16 teams in 1894–95 the club failed to be re-elected to the Football League.
 At the start of the 1895 season the club once again moved grounds, this time to Fellows Park which remained the club's home for over a century.

-In 1896 the club changed their name to simply Walsall F.C. and joined the Midland League.
+In 1896 the club changed their name back to simply Walsall F.C. and joined the Midland League.
 A year later, they returned to the Second Division.
 The team finished in 6th place in 1898–99 in a season that, to this day, proves to be their highest ever league finish.
 Despite this relative success, the club once again failed re-election two years later and dropped back into the Midland League.
 A move to the Birmingham League followed in 1903 and in 1910 the club were elected to the Southern League.
 With the expansion of the Football League after World War I, Walsall became a founding member of the Third Division North in 1921 and have remained a Football League side ever since.